Christian Hackenberg: College

+Post-playing career

 On June 14, 2020, Hackenberg announced that he would be transitioning to baseball and would attempt to sign with teams as a pitcher.
 Hackenberg left baseball to focus on completing his degree in communications and public relations and acquiring a real estate license.
 He worked remotely as an account executive for a cybersecurity services company, and was also a part-time realtor with Keller Williams.

-Coaching career

 On March 4, 2021, Hackenberg became the quarterback coach for the Winslow Township High School football team.
 On November 20, 2021, he and the Winslow Township Eagles won NJSIAA Group 4 Central Championship Game.

 Personal life

-Christian Hackenberg's father Erick was a backup quarterback for the Virginia Cavaliers football team, and his mother Nikki played volleyball for the Lehigh Mountain Hawks.
+Hackenberg's father Erick was a backup quarterback for the Virginia Cavaliers football team, and his mother Nikki played volleyball for the Lehigh Mountain Hawks.
 His brothers include Brandon, a professional soccer player, as well as baseball players Adam and Drue Hackenberg.
 Christian Hackenberg and Tatum Coffey, a former PSU lacrosse player, announced their engagement in May 2018.
 The couple married on July 11, 2021.